 The intensity and extent of IDC depends on the soybean variety and factors that affect soil nitrate and bicarbonate contents.

 How to manage IDC

-Recent field research indicates that tolerant varieties have greater yield where IDC is problem, but even higher yields when combined with treatments used to decrease the severity of IDC.
+Recent field research indicates that tolerant varieties have greater yield where IDC is a problem, but even higher yields can be achieved when combined with treatments used to decrease the severity of IDC.

 Effect of oat and 3 pounds of an in-furrow ortho-ortho chelate (1F-Fe) on soybean yield

 |Stage of oat growth||Grain yield: K07||Grain yield: C09||Grain yield: R09|

 |No oats||17 bushels per acre||51 bushels per acre||36 bushels per acre|